Alcampopiano/hypothesize/CONTRIBUTING.md

     against fresh results from the modified code (see the [tests](https://github.com/Alcampopiano/hypothesize/tree/master/hypothesize/tests) folder for examples).
     If you would like to write a test for your new code, you may follow the strategy described above or come up with another way to test your code.
+To run the test suite, first navigate to the "tests" directory then use the `pytest` command from your terminal.

 3. Submit a pull request (PR) to merge your new branch to Hypothesize's master branch